savitharachuri/Business-Insights-360/README.md

 # Business-Insights-360
-Power BI Dashboard visualizing Business Insights pertaining to various users
+Power BI Dashboard visualizing Business Insights pertaining to various users or stakeholders

 # Dataset Overview
 AtliQ Technologies is an emerging Business Consulting and IT organisation in India, which is known for their e-commerce and retail businesses in selling various types of computer devices and accessories.
 The dataset considered is real-time data from AtliQ Technologies.